seigel/pouchdb-react-native/readme.md

 ```bash
 npm install pouchdb-react-native --save
 ```
-npm >= 3 / node >= 6 works best, there are some known issues with npm 2, if this matters for you, fix it, Pull Request welcome
+npm >= 3 / node >= 6 works best, there are some known issues with npm 2

 ```js
 import PouchDB from 'pouchdb-react-native'